For a PDF copy of these rules, click here

 - All players who participated at a World Final cannot qualify again for three years.

-Final again before 2015even with a different partner.)
+Final again before 2016even with a different partner.)

 - Each United States Final winner will be allowed to bring one guest compliments of

-Audi of America to the World Final at the Trump National Golf Club in Los Angeles, California.
+Audi of America to the World Final at the Jumeirah Golf Estates, Dubai, United Arab Emirates.

 - Winners and guests will be flown in coach class, but are welcome to upgrade at their own expense.